 There is a 6.6-mile trail gap in the Holmes County Trail between Killbuck and Glenmont.
 Trail users currently utilize state Route 520-a rural, two-lane road with no shoulder-as an interim on-road connector to travel from Killbuck to Glenmont.
 Holmes County Rails to Trails Coalition Inc., with the Holmes County Park District, will complete Trail Gap 8 in two parts.
-First, roughly 4 miles from the existing trail in Glenmont to state Route 520 will be completed in 2022.
+First, roughly 4 miles from the existing trail in Glenmont to state Route 520 will be completed in 2023.
 Funding is already in place and engineering is complete to make this first section possible.
-Funding is being sought for the remaining section between state Route 520 and Killbuck, which is anticipated to be completed in the summer of 2023.
+The Holmes County Park District submitted an application to the Appalachian Community Grant program through the state of Ohio for the remaining section between state Route 520 and Killbuck, which is anticipated to be completed in the summer of 2024 (pending funding).